canjs/canjs/component/view-model.md

       tag: "my-paginate",
       viewModel: Paginate
     })

 @option {function} Returns the instance or constructor function of the object that will be added to the viewModel.

 @param {Object} attrs An object of values specified by the custom element's attributes.
 For example, a template rendered like:

-    can.mustache("<my-element title="name"></my-element>")({
+    can.stache("<my-element title="name"></my-element>")({
       name: "Justin"
     })

-Creates an instance of following control:
+Creates an instance of the following component:

     can.Component.extend({
     	tag: "my-element",